Enecuum/docs/how-to-mine-bit.md

 ## BIT Testnet Components

-Currently, we deploy three components of the BIT Network:  **Proof-of-Activity,** **Proof-of-Work,** and **Fullnode.** Each of them has a specific purpose in the network, and the components can also work separately.
+Currently, we deploy three components of the BIT Network:  **Proof-of-Activity,** **Proof-of-Stake,** **Proof-of-Work,** and **Fullnode.** Each of them has a specific purpose in the network, and the components can also work separately.

 **Proof-of-Activity** is [Enecuum BIT App.](https://app.enecuum.com/bit/bit-app-v.0.11.3.apk) The only difference from Enecuum Masternode App is a little redesign to distinguish our two applications.
 As usual, it requires a minimal stake to start mining; but since BIT is not tradable, you can get it with our [faucet.](https://faucet-bit.enecuum.com/) PoA contributes to the network by validating m-blocks.

+**Proof-of-Stake** publishes m-blocks that PoA nodes have validated.
+A PoS node is supposed to hold a significant amount of tokens to prove its eligibility.

 **Proof-of-Work** is self-explanatory; it generates k-blocks with your PC's CPU power.
 No minimal stake is required.
+Currently, BIT PoW mining difficulty is low, and as a result, CPU resources are not used a lot.
+But HDD usage is still high, as it is required to sync with the blockchain history.

 **Fullnode** consists of the Blockchain Explorer and a module that recalculates referral rewards.
 Since the Blockchain Explorer demands a lot of resources, it was separated from PoW.
 Fullnode synchronizes with [BIT Testnet](http://bit.enecuum.com/).